The L.M. Montgomery Literary Society

 About the L.M.
 Montgomery Literary Society - LMMLS

 The L.M.
 Montgomery Literary Society was organized in 1991 by Carolyn Strom Collins and Christina Wyss Eriksson after the publication of their first collaboration, The Anne of Green Gables Treasury.
-The first meeting was held on Montgomery’s birthdate, November 30, at the Children’s Literature Research Collections at the University of Minnesota.
+The first meeting of the local group was held on Montgomery’s birthdate, November 30, at the Children’s Literature Research Collections at the University of Minnesota.
 About thirty people shared their interest in Montgomery’s work and examined the collection of Montgomery books in the Kerlan Collection.

-The directors of the LMMLS are Carolyn Collins and Mary Beth Cavert.
-Both received the L.M.
+received the L.M.
 Montgomery Legacy Award from the L.M.
 Montgomery Institute in 2020.
-We always attend Montgomery conferences in Prince Edward Island and Ontario.

 Past Activities of the LMMLS [pdf]

 Mary Beth Cavert was invited to edit and publish a newsletter for the L.M.
 Montgomery Literary Society in February 1992 and it was named The Shining Scroll, after a line in the poem The Fringed Gentian that inspired Montgomery to persevere in her dream of becoming a successful writer.
-The Scroll has expanded from a simple newsletter to a highly respected extensive periodical containing original research about the author and her work, information on events and locations connected to the author's life, and new publications.
+The Scroll has expanded from a simple newsletter to a highly respected extensive periodical containing original research, context, background information about the author and her work, information on events and locations connected to the author's life, and new publications.
 You can read about the LMMLS as a research hub in the Preface of the 2014 edition of The Fragrance of Sweet-Grass: L.M.
 Montgomery's Heroines and the Pursuit of Romance by Dr. Elizabeth Rollins Epperly.

-t was published in Godey's Lady's Book in March 1884 as part of a continued story called Tam, the Story of a Woman by Ella Rodman Church and Augusta De Bubna.
+Ella Rodman Church and Augusta De Bubna.
 Montgomery used the words "Alpine Path" as the title for her autobiography, published in Everywoman's World (1917).
 The original clipping of the poem is in her scrapbooks.
 The last verse of the poem:

 Then whisper blossom, in thy sleep,